Posted on August 25, 2021

 While jars and bottles are accepted in your Curb It! cart, glass that is kept separate from other recyclables has many more recycling possibilities.
 To encourage glass-only recycling, we have free glass drop-offs around the metro!

-Glass recycled in the drop-offs is collected by Ripple Glass and made into cool things like fiberglass insulation, countertops, and brand-new glass containers.
+Glass recycled in the drop-offs is collected and taken to Metro Recycling Facility.
+It’s sold and made into cool things like fiberglass insulation, countertops, and brand-new glass containers.

 Glass drop-offs accept the same food and beverage jars and bottles that can be placed in your cart at home, and additional containers such as empty mason or candle jars.
 When visiting a drop-off, ensure your glass is placed inside the recycling container, since glass on the ground can become a safety hazard.